About

 The author

-My name is Robert Nordan and I’m currently a student at the Norwegian University of Science and Technology, doing Engineering Science & ICT with a specialisation in geomatics.
+My name is Robert Nordan and I’m formerly a student at the Norwegian University of Science and Technology, doing Engineering Science & ICT with a specialisation in geomatics.
 Academically I’m interested in the powerful combination of geomatics and IT and the way geographical information is entering more and more parts of people’s everyday use of the internet.

 I’m also very enthusiastic about open source software and free licensing, and will rabidly preach the superiority of Linux and F/OSS over anything else to anyone who is bothered listening.
 And yet, these very lines are written on a Windows machine which I have because I recognize the fact that most commercial software is made for it.
 My head may be in the skies, but my feet are on the ground.